 3. Share your story

 Don’t be afraid to tell people that this is affecting you as well.
 People want authenticity and ideas.
 In blogging, it tends to be helpful if your audience relates to you, but especially now.
 Covid-19 is affecting you somehow.
-Don’t whine, but be factual.
+Don’t whine, but be factual and relatable.
 It can be a single post or it can be small tidbits to sprinkle in a bunch of posts, whatever feels natural.

 4. Don’t try to break news